aws-samples/sagemaker-studio-emr/README.md

 For more information and examples see the Submitting Spark Job directory's [README](job_submission/README.md)

+## Workshop
+We've created a guided workshop for users to become familiar with SageMaker Studio's EMR integration.

+For more information see the Workshop directory's [README](workshop/README.md)

 ## FAQs
 * What is the [sagemaker-spark](https://github.com/aws/sagemaker-spark) repository and how does it relate?
 * How can I run local spark testing within SageMaker Studio notebooks?